Jim Chu: Biography

+On 6 October 2010, Chu took part in a "townhall meeting" to discuss Mackiskinic's death where he and the police department were accused of indifference to the frequent murders of the female drug addicts and/or prostitutes of the Downtown Eastside.
+In response, Chu stated: "The Vancouver police department has a commitment to provide safety for all.
+The police department is greatly enhanced if you help us".
+A number of women at the "townhall meeting" stated that Mackinskinic was murdered.
+Gladys Radek of the Walk 4 Justice group stated: "There's been a few women lately thrown out of windows.
+Women missing fingers, wearing wigs because their heads have been shaved".
+Angela Marie MacDougall, the director of the Battered Women's Support Services, stated at the meeting that Mackinskinc was murdered, saying: "The rapes and beatings are standard punishment.
+What is a little bit unusual are women's heads being shaven and women coming out of windows".
+Chu stated in the absence of suspects and evidence that Mackinskinic had been murdered, it was impossible for the police to lay charges, and that if anyone had any information proving that Mackiskinic was murdered that they should contact the police immediately.
+It remains unclear if Mackiskinic was thrown out of the window to her death or fell to her death because of her drug-addled state.

 He was elected for a two-year term as President of the Canadian Association of Chiefs of Police in 2013 and advocated for a ticketing option for possession of small amount of marijuana and better training for police officers to serve the mentally ill.

 As he wound down his 36-year policing career, with almost eight years as Chief Constable, he was especially proud of the falling crime in the city, improved relations with marginalized people in the Downtown Eastside and with Vancouver's First Nations community, and the VPD's work in advocating for the mentally ill.
 On May 25, 2015, he became the first municipal police officer in BC to receive the Police Officer Commission – a new provincial honour that recognizes for senior officers of their rank, professionalism and dedication to policing in B.C.

 In July 2015, Chu joined the Aquilini Investment Group as a Vice President.

-He has also served on the Board of TransLink.
+He served on the Board of TransLink.

-In July 2021 Chu was appointed to Board Chair of the BC Emergency Health Services by BC Minister of Health, Adrian Dix.
+In July 2021 Chu was appointed as Board Chair of the BC Emergency Health Services by BC Minister of Health, Adrian Dix.

+On August 18, 2023, Jim Chu was appointed by the Prime Minister as a member of the National Security Intelligence Review Agency.
+NSIRA appointments are made by the Governor in Council on the advice of the Prime Minister, and in consultation with the leaders of the opposition parties.